 Any damaged scaffold component shall not be used and removed from the site.

-Protection by means of rust removing and surface repainting or re-galvanizing shall be done whenever needed.
+Protection by means of rust removal and surface repainting or re-galvanizing shall be done whenever needed.

 V.7 Number of Working Platforms